 Library resources include books, periodicals,

-audio-visual materials, computers, an on-line card catalog, four
+audio-visual materials, computers, an on-line card catalog, and MACKINVIA.

 Students are taught the purpose of their media center.
 They start with the different types of books, call numbers, databases, and the love of reading.
 In addition, the students learn